bayesimpact/encompass/explorer/blog-pt1.md

-## Research Blog Post, parte une

-## I want to know where the people are

-(TODO: HRSAs MUAs etc.)
+## Geographic Population Distribution Datasets

+## Background

+In order to provide the public

+The Health Resources and Services Administration (HSRA) designates certain geographic regions as [shortage areas](https://datawarehouse.hrsa.gov/topics/shortageAreas.aspx) in order to allocate federal funding to support critical healthcare services in these areas<sup>[0](#footnote-hpsas)</sup>.

-Consider the case of [Encompass](https://encompass.thebeaconlabs.org/), a Beacon Labs initiative to measure access between people and providers of critical social services like hospitals and primary care providers.
+Earlier in 2018, Beacon Labs launched [Encompass](https://encompass.thebeaconlabs.org/), an initiative to measure access between people and providers of critical social services like hospitals and primary care providers.
 When building this tool, we examined different sources of population information to determine where people live and work.
 Our goal was to provide transparent, easily-reproducible, and precise analyses of geographic access.
 With that goal in mind, four guiding principles in our decision among data sources were accessibility, ease-of-use, validity, and granularity:

 * **Accessibility**: Is the data open-source and publicly accessible?
 Is the cost to acquire / license the data prohibitively expensive?
 * **Ease-of-use**: Is the data thoroughly and credibly researched and curated?
 Up-to-date?
 Is it structured and cleaned in a way that's easy to work with?
 Are there existing frameworks / tools / methodologies for understanding the data and incorporating it with other datasets / applications?